Dream Chaser: CRS-2 cargo version

 The cargo version of the SSC Dream Chaser is called the Dream Chaser Cargo System (DCCS) and after development is completed, will fly resupply flights to the ISS under NASA's Commercial Resupply Services-2 program.
 Featuring an expendable cargo module mounting solar panels, the spacecraft will be capable of returning 1750 kg to Earth while undergoing maximum re-entry forces of 1.5G.

 To meet CRS-2 guidelines, the cargo Dream Chaser will have folding wings and fit within a 5 m diameter payload fairing, in contrast to the Crewed Dream Chaser, which is intended to launch without a fairing.
 The ability to fit into a payload fairing allows the cargo version to launch on any sufficiently capable vehicle, such as the (retired) Ariane 5 as well as the (soon to be retired) Atlas V. An expendable cargo module will launch attached to the back of the spacecraft, expanding the cargo uplift capacity and supporting the disposal of up to 3250 kg of trash.
 Total uplift is planned for 5000 kg pressurized and 500 kg unpressurized, with a downlift of 1750 kg contained within the spaceplane.
 The expendable cargo module is called "Shooting Star".

 On August 14, 2019, it was announced that all six Dream Chaser CRS-2 flights would be carried into orbit by ULA's Vulcan launch vehicle, with the first Dream Chaser flight being the second Vulcan flight in late 2021.
 However, on February 9, 2022, Ken Shields, Sierra Space's Director of Commercial Market Development, announced that the first flight would be pushed to January 2023.
-The launch has been further delayed; as of October 2024, it is scheduled for no earlier than May 2025.
+The launch has been further delayed; as of October 2024, it is scheduled for no earlier than May 2025, and as of February 2026, the mission is targeted to launch in late 2026.